-Born Priscilla Maria Veronica White on the 27th May 1943, she grew up in a musically oriented household in one of the toughest parts of Liverpool.
-Living with her parents and three brothers, she was often encouraged to practise her innate singing talent by performing to her family.
+Born Priscilla Maria Veronica White on the 27th of May 1943, she grew up singing in a musically orientated household in one of the toughest parts of Liverpool.

-Due to a twist of fate, Priscilla White (known around the Liverpool music scene as “Swinging Cilla”) almost overnight received a new stage name, when the music paper the ‘Mersey Beat’ misprinted her surname as Cilla Black, a name that she favoured and happily kept.
+Due to a twist of fate, Priscilla White almost overnight received a new name, when the music paper the ‘Mersey Beat’ misprinted her surname as Black.